kayode001/kayode001/README.md

 [Software Engineer | Tech Enthusiast | Open Source Contributor | Forensic Expert]

 ## About Me 💬
-I am a passionate software engineer with a strong background in engineering leadership and a drive to create innovative solutions.
+Kayode Olayiwola is a passionate software engineer with a strong background in engineering leadership and a drive to create innovative solutions.
 With expertise in full-stack development and a focus on building scalable and robust applications, I thrive in fast-paced environments where technology meets business challenges.
 My goal is to leverage technology to drive positive change and deliver exceptional user experiences.

 ## Skills 🔥
 - Programming Languages: Python, JavaScript, Java, php